 Since the end of the week will be much busier, you might use these first few weekdays to decorate Easter eggs for Sunday’s egg hunt!

-Maundy Thursday is the night we remember the Last Supper and Jesus washing the disciples’ feet.
+Maundy Thursday or Holy Thursday is the night we remember the Last Supper and Jesus washing the disciples’ feet.

 Catholics participate in communion every single week at Mass.
 Methodists, Lutherans, Presbyterians, and many other mainline denominations have communication once per month.
 Baptists often have communion quarterly.